 The slots that you find in the base of a drill press are called t-slots.
-These drill press slots are for your safety as well as for connecting longer workpieces that won’t fit between the table and the quill of connect your drill press vise to.
+These drill press slots are for your safety as well as for connecting longer workpieces that won’t fit between the table and the quill, or to connect your drill press vise to.

 I’ll examine these drill press slots and what are the slots in a drill press base for in more detail in this article.

 Once you know why and how to utilize them, you can use your drilling machine in ways you probably never thought were possible.

 - Just to clarify what we are talking about

 - What Are the Slots in a Drill Press Base For

 - What are the slots in a drill press base for – final toughts

 - Frequently Asked Questions